-The LM5017 device should be operated so the junction temperature does not exceed 150°C during normal operation.
-An internal Thermal Shutdown circuit is provided to protect the LM5017 in the event of a higher than normal junction temperature.
-When activated, typically at 165°C, the regulator is forced into a low power reset state, disabling the buck switch and the $V{CC}$ regulator.
+The LM34927 device should be operated so the junction temperature does not exceed 150°C during normal operation.
+An internal Thermal Shutdown circuit is provided to protect the LM34927 in the event of a higher than normal junction temperature.
+When activated, typically at 165°C, the controller is forced into a low-power reset state, disabling the buck switch and the V{CC} regulator.
 This feature prevents catastrophic failures from accidental device overheating.
-When the junction temperature falls below 145°C (typical hysteresis = 20°C), the $V{CC}$ regulator is enabled, and normal operation is resumed.
+When the junction temperature reduces below 145°C (typical hysteresis = 20°C), the V{CC} regulator is enabled, and normal operation is resumed.